Back to Tennessee

 Amendment 1-0 to SB1076

-Plain English: This amendment changes Tennessee's laws to clarify that geographic descriptions affecting parts of the boundary between Fayette County and Shelby County should be interpreted based on an existing state statute.
+Plain English: This amendment changes Tennessee's laws to clarify that geographic descriptions affecting parts of the boundary between Fayette County and Shelby County should be interpreted according to § 5-2-118.

-• The amendment text does not provide specific details about what geographic descriptions or existing statute §5-2-118 entails.
+• The amendment text does not provide specific details about the geographic descriptions or § 5-2-118, which limits a full understanding of how this change will be applied in practice.

 Bill History